18F/handbook/_pages/travel-leave/travel-and-leave-policies/moving.md

 ## Changes in pay

-If you’re changing regions, your pay will change.
+If you’re changing regions, your pay will likely change.
 Look up your new pay [here](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/).
 Find your region under the pay table for the current year, and then find your step and grade.
 That's what you'll be paid in your new location.

 ## Change your address

-1. If you are relocating to a different city, where your rate of pay will change, please email [TTS-PeopleOps@gsa.gov](mailto:TTS-PeopleOps@gsa.gov) to confirm that the TTS People Ops has created a PAR (Personnel Action Request) for your relocation so that payroll is able to process any pay adjustments in a timely manner.
-If you are moving within the same city (pay does not change), please jump to step 2.
+1. If you plan to relocate to a different city, please email [TTS-PeopleOps@gsa.gov](mailto:TTS-PeopleOps@gsa.gov) to notify them of your plans.
+Depending on where you're moving to, TTS People Ops may need to sumbit a PAR (Personnel Action Request) so that payroll is able to process any pay adjustments in a timely manner.

+***Do not proceed to Step 2 until you have confirmed with TTS People Ops that you are moving within the same city and your pay will not be changing***

 2. Change your home address in [HR Links](https://hrlinks.gsa.gov/homepage/login-simple.html).
 This will notify payroll, OPM, and TSP of your new address. ***For the step-by-step process with images, follow the [HR Links Guide](https://corporateapps.gsa.gov/corporateapps/files/HR-Links-Guide_-Updating-Home-and-Mailing-Address.pdf).***